 International Professional Groomers Inc.

 International Professional Groomers Inc. (IPG) is a worldwide organization that certifies individual groomers and also offers accreditation to grooming schools, grooming salons, and mobile grooming salons.
-Groomers can pursue two certification options with IPG: the International Certified Master Groomer (ICMG) program and the Salon Details Certification (SDC) program.
-The total cost to achieve both certifications was quoted at $705 in 2014.
+Groomers can pursue two certification options with IPG: the International Certified Master Groomer (ICMG) program, which offers five modules and the Advanced Professional Groomer Certification (APG) program, which teaches advanced skills for shape, style, and symmetry.
+The total cost for the ICMG program is $785 and $297 for the APG program.

 The International Certified Master Groomer (ICMG) option, also referred to as breed profile certification, involves a variety of written and practical tests that must be completed within a five-year period.
 Testing is based on the standard of excellence for the breed (using AKC standards in the United States and corresponding organizations in other countries).